-If you’ve waited this long to book a trip but still hoping to leave within the next few weeks, then you’re likely comfortable with spontaneity.
+If you’ve waited this long to book a trip but still have hopes to leave within a few weeks, then you’re likely comfortable with spontaneity.
 In order to take advantage of the best last-minute deals, you have to be flexible.

-Next, sign up for email offers from travel websites that will keep you in the loop about last-minute deals.
-Look at resources like cheapflights.ca, redtag.ca, selloffvacations.com or other popular travel booking sites like Expedia.ca, kayak.com and trivago.ca that allow you to search for getaways at a discounted price.
+Next, sign up for email offers from travel websites that will keep you in the loop on last-minute deals.
+Look at resources like cheapflights.ca or selloffvacations.com that allow you to search for getaways at a discounted price.
 Many of these websites also have mobile phone apps – and sometimes booking through an app can result in additional savings.
 But be weary of booking through sites and apps that look fishy or have not yet been rated.

 The day of the week that you actually book your trip also matters.
 Many travel websites will advertise their best deals on Tuesdays and Wednesdays, when consumers tend to be the least active on their sites.
 On weekends, activity picks up and so do rates.

-Tip: Remember to always go through the fine print in detail prior to booking to check for exclusions, extra fees or anything that appears to be suspicious.
-Also check whether flights and vacation packages are offered in Canadian or US dollars.
-This is a mistake I admit to making: when booking an upcoming trip, I assumed the prices were in Canadian dollars, and then opened my credit card bill to find a charge more than $500 higher than what was printed on my itinerary.
-Be vigilant and double check the currency each time you open a new webpage, as this can change every time you open your browser.
+Pro tip: Remember to always go through the fine print in detail prior to booking to check for exclusions, extra fees or anything that appears suspicious.
+Also check whether flights and vacation packages are offered in Canadian or U.S. dollars.
+Always double check the currency when you open a new webpage, as this can change every time you open your browser.

-Another good – and more affordable – option is doing a home exchange on sites such as HomeExchange.com or intervac.ca, provided you are open to sharing your home as well.
-These sites do charge fees to list your home, but they are minimal in comparison to what you pay at hotels or Airbnb-listed properties.
+Another good – and more affordable – option is doing a home exchange on sites such as homeexchange.com or intervac.ca, provided you are open to sharing your home as well.
+These sites do charge fees to list your home, but they are minimal in comparison to what you’ll pay at hotels or Airbnb-listed properties.

 Here are some final quick tips to help you save on your holiday journey: